Cancer diagnostics

 The College’s role

-The pandemic has highlighted the importance of laboratory tests and laboratory professionals within healthcare.
+The pandemic highlighted the importance of laboratory tests and laboratory professionals within healthcare.
 There have been workforce shortages for some time, but now more than ever, it is vital that services are sufficiently funded and supported.
 This is necessary to tackle the diagnostic backlog, particularly in cancer services.
 Ensuring that there are sufficient trained staff, equipment, and IT support to underpin laboratory services is vital.
 The long term workforce plan is very much welcomed but producing a lot more medical graduates will not help Pathology Services if we do not also see expansion in post graduate training numbers and substantive consultant posts.

 Screening